nischaldutt/github-popular-repos/README.md

 # Github Popular Repositories
 <br>
 Webpage that depicts popular github repositories.<br>
-Made with React using Github REST API which extracts and displays repositories information.
+Made with React using Github REST API which extracts and displays repository's information.